Impact

 Risk and Exploitability

-The CVSS base score of 8.4 categorizes this as high severity, and the EPSS score is not available but the lack of user interaction requirement suggests that remote exploitation is possible.
+The CVSS base score of 8.4 categorizes this as high severity, and the EPSS score is < 1% but the lack of user interaction requirement suggests that remote exploitation is possible.
 The vulnerability is not listed in the CISA KEV catalog, but its high impact necessitates immediate attention.
 Attackers could remotely send crafted input to the application, triggering code execution under the current user context and potentially escalating privileges if the application runs with elevated rights.

 OpenCVE Enrichment